medic/cht-docs/content/en/core/overview/cht-sync.md

 A free and open source SQL database used for analytics queries.
 See more at the [PostgreSQL](https://www.postgresql.org) site.

-#### DBT
+#### dbt

-Once the data is synchronized and stored in PostgreSQL, it undergoes transformation using predefined [DBT](https://www.getdbt.com/) models from the [cht-pipeline](https://github.com/medic/cht-pipeline).
-DBT is used to ingest raw JSON data from the PosgtreSQL database (`jsonb` column) and normalize it into a relational schema to make it easier to query.
+Once the data is synchronized and stored in PostgreSQL, it undergoes transformation using predefined [dbt](https://www.getdbt.com/) models from the [cht-pipeline](https://github.com/medic/cht-pipeline). dbt is used to ingest raw JSON data from the PosgtreSQL database (`jsonb` column) and normalize it into a relational schema to make it easier to query.
 A daemon runs CHT Pipeline, and it updates the database whenever the data in the `jsonb` column changes.

 #### Data Visualization